liangirene/Predicting_Housing_Prices/README.md

 - Building a Data Pipeline using pandas: The pandas library is used to manipulate and preprocess the dataset, including data cleaning, feature extraction, and transformation.

 ## Data Source
-The dataset used in this project is obtained from the Cook County Assessor's Office (CCAO) in Illinois.
-The dataset consists of over 500,000 records describing houses sold in Cook County in recent years.
-The data includes 61 features related to the properties.
-The property tax assessments in Cook County are based on property values estimated using statistical models that consider factors such as real estate value and construction cost.
-The dataset has been split into training and test sets, with 204,792 and 68,264 observations, respectively.
+The dataset we’ll be working with comes from the Cook County Assessor’s Office (CCAO) in Illinois, a government institution that determines property taxes across most of Chicago’s metropolitan area and its nearby suburbs.
+In the United States, all property owners are required to pay property taxes, which are then used to fund public services including education, road maintenance, and sanitation.
+These property tax assessments are based on property values estimated using statistical models that consider multiple factors, such as real estate value and construction cost.

+The CCAO dataset consists of over 500 thousand records describing houses sold in Cook County in recent years (new records are still coming in every week!).
+The data set we will be working with has 61 features in total.
+An explanation of each variable can be found in the included codebook.txt file.
+Some of the columns have been filtered out to ensure this assignment doesn't become overly long when dealing with data cleaning and formatting.

+The data are split into training and test sets with 204792 and 68264 observations, respectively.

 ## Part 1: Exploratory Data Analysis
 In this section, I performed exploratory data analysis (EDA) on the training data to gain insights and make informed modeling decisions.
 The EDA includes the following steps: